mackimaow/kotlin-union/README.md

 Kotlin Unions, a feature not part of the language, is created using existing Kotlin features.
 It supports unions for types described in typescript (that is, literals, and external JS objects).
 Although other Unions are implemented through sealed inline classes, they cannot support unwrapping into JavaScript objects, making them a poor candidate for external declarations in KotlinJS.

 This implementation is used to solve externally declared unions while also providing implementations for other multiplatform types (Kotlin JVM and Kotlin Native).
 Lastly, Union types would not be useful if they did not have nice control flow features along with them.
-That's why this implementation has operators such 'map' that provides control flow that is akin to Kotlin's 'when' statement/expression.
+That's why this implementation has operators such as 'map' that provides control flow that is akin to Kotlin's 'when' statement/expression.

 # Using In Your Projects